N3v1/blocksync/README.md

 ### Explore Issues

-Find issues from the [Issues tab](https://github.com/BlockSyncHQ/blocksync/issues) or from the To Do column in our [project]() `(not available yet)`.
+Find issues from the [Issues Tab](https://github.com/BlockSyncHQ/blocksync/issues) or from the To Do column in our [Project]() `(not available yet)`.
 If you find an issue you want to work on, please indicate it in the issue and/or attach a draft PR once available.
 An admin or maintainer will then assign the Issue and/or PR to you.

 ### Pull Request